 AW: I have been in the network marketing industry for 3 years and as most business owners will tell you, changes in how you operate are necessary for continued growth and success.
-When I started in this industry, I utilized a lot of the traditional methods of growing my organization – emails and messages, phone calls, coffee dates and in-home meetings.
-These methods are, and will continue to be, the bread and butter of network marketing; however, we are also in the age of social media, and many in this profession are seeing huge shifts in the way they work and how to get the word out about their products, services and opportunity.
+When I started in this industry, I utilized a lot of the traditional methods of growing my organization – emails and messages, phone calls, coffee dates, and in-home meetings.
+These methods will continue to be the bread and butter of network marketing; however, we are also in the age of social media, and many in this profession are seeing huge shifts in the way they work and how to get the word out about their products, services, and opportunity.

 ASK: What will these shifts look like?